 Cavolo nero (cabbage) is also known as black kale, Tuscan kale or Tuscan cabbage, and you’ve guessed correctly, it’s related to kale.
 In fact, it’s kale’s Italian cousin.
 And while it’s a very common vegetable in Italian cooking, cavolo nero is often covered in mystery elsewhere.
 That’s not to say that it’s not easily available.
 I see cavolo nero in supermarkets all the time, especially in season, and the poor darling gets ignored by most shoppers.

 In essence, cavolo nero is very similar to kale.
 Its leaves are longer and darker, and I personally think it’s a very pretty leafy green.
-You can use it in soups and stews like the Italians do, sauté it in some butter and lemon juice like you would with spinach, or use it raw in a salad like this one.
+You can use it in soups and stews like the Italians do, sauté it in some butter and lemon juice as you would with spinach, or use it raw in a salad like this one.
 I have a little technique for softening the slightly tough leaves for raw salads that I show you in this recipe.
 And yes, you can have it in your green smoothie.

 If you can’t get your hands on cavolo nero for this recipe, use regular kale or Swiss chard instead.
 This salad is great with pretty much any protein but I especially love it with some roasted chicken or pan-fried duck or fish.
 Remove tomatoes for AIP version, you could use some avocado, radish or cucumber instead.Print